nodeloophole/nodeloophole.github.io/content.md

 ## Before starting to build

 * Agree on the work to be done
-    - All on the same page
-    - Have a common nomenclature for items
     - What is in scope?
     - What does done look like?
+    - Have a common nomenclature for items

 note:
 Speaking the same language is critical for efficiency in your team.